-This is a 10 day silent meditation practice that includes dhamma talks and a peaceful setting.
-This is one of the most well established retreats in Thailand for meditation.
+This is a 10-day silent meditation practice that includes dhamma talks and a peaceful setting.
+This is one of the most well-established retreats in Thailand for meditation.
 Retreats are held monthly from the 1st to the 10th.
-Usually there are more than 80 participants – both male and female.
-There is a separate retreat schedule for Thais, this is the schedule for visitors that speak / understand English.
+Usually, there are more than 80 participants – both male and female.
+There is a separate retreat schedule for Thais, this is the schedule for visitors who speak/understand English.

 Best time to attend?
-May through November are typically the least amount of participants, and the best experience.
+May through November are typically the least number of participants and the best experience.

-Contact info: Khun.Reinhard@gmail.com.
+Contact info: Currently no contact info.
+We will research to see who the new contact is.
 Please note that emails cannot be answered each month from the 27th of the month to the 14th due to heavy responsibility for the current class.

 Wat Pah Nanachat

 Location – Bahn Bung Wai, Ampur Warin Chamrap, Ubon Ratchathani 34310.
 Warin Chamrap is located in Ubon Ratchathani province in northeastern Thailand which is close to Laos and Cambodia.
 You can reach Ubon by train or plane and take a bus, tuk-tuk, or taxi to the temple.